The OGs In African American Female Group Travel Experiences

 Torino is also home of the Holy Turin Shroud, a sheet of yellow linen and herringbone fabric with the impression inverted image of a man body that was tortured and then killed by crucifixion.
 Tradition dictates that this was the sheet used to cover Jesus in his tomb.
 The region is also is well-known for its prized white and black truffles, hazelnuts, Ferrero Rocher chocolates, Fiat, savory rich food, and of course, famous wines.

-Upon your arrival in Torino, you will be met by Fleace's assistant for the group transfer at 2:00 pm.
+Upon your arrival in Torino on the 5th, you will be met by Fleace's assistant for the group transfer at 1:00 pm.
 You will have some time to change and relax after your flight before heading out for an early evening walking tour of Torino, including an wine and culinary stops.

-Always adding our twist, this day visit Lugano, in the Ticino region of Switzerland.
-Nicknamed the “Monte Carlo of Switzerland” and one of the most important financial districts, there’s a lot of money in Lugano, and it shows.
-Spend the morning relaxing while sailing Lake Lugano.
+Early morning you will travel by train to Lugano, in the Ticino region of Switzerland.
+Nicknamed the “Monte Carlo of Switzerland” and one of the most expensive and important financial districts, there’s a lot of money in Lugano, and it shows.
 The old center is a delight to explore, and is filled with Renaissance and Baroque churches, squares, restaurants, shops, and places to pause fans sip swiss wine and people watch.

 Florence, is the capital city of Tuscany, is Italy's most famous wine region.
 Florence is universally recognized for art and architecture is one of the most beautiful cities in the world.
 Its historical center is a UNESCO World Heritage Site and cradle of Italian Renaissance.
 Master painters, writers, sculptors, and architects, such as Leonardo Da Vinci, Dante Alighieri, Michelangelo Buonarroti, Sandro Botticelli, and Niccolò Machiavelli, have left their mark on the small but historically formidable city.
 To truly understand Florence one has to experience it through the eyes of a passionate local and we will add a Florence loving expat.
 The two will weave history and story telling together to give you two distinctly different perspectives of the city and culture, the old and the new.
 Beneath the touristic Florence is the beating heart of the Florentini (citizens of Florence), you can recognize them by their aristocratic air of sophistication that has been passed down for generations.
 For them quality is always over quantity, in all things, including people